 This conference advances the argument that regulatory framework design is a primary macroeconomic variable, not a secondary administrative consideration and that India’s ability to sustain high-quality growth over the coming decades will be determined in significant part by whether its institutions are recalibrated to incentivise discovery, reward complexity and attract long-horizon investment.

-Drawing on productivity economics and institutional analysis, the conference examines the relationship between regulatory design and key economic performance indicators (including total factor productivity (TFP), incremental capital-output ratio (ICOR) and the depth of industrial upgrading) to demonstrate that regulatory fragmentation, compliance asymmetries and institutional gaps represent binding constraints on India’s innovation potential.
+Drawing on productivity economics and institutional analysis, the conference will examine the relationship between regulatory design and key economic performance indicators (including total factor productivity (TFP), incremental capital-output ratio (ICOR) and the depth of industrial upgrading) to demonstrate that regulatory fragmentation, compliance asymmetries and institutional gaps represent binding constraints on India’s innovation potential.

 It will interrogate a critical structural tension at the heart of India’s development moment.
-The gap between a regulatory environment historically optimised for factor-driven, imitation-based industrial expansion and the demands of an economy seeking to compete at the knowledge frontier.

 Rather than just focusing on deregulation, it is an opportune time for India to advance a capability-centric model of regulatory modernisation, one that builds institutional credibility, reduces uncertainty for R&D-intensive investors and creates the enabling conditions for domestically anchored innovation ecosystems to take root and scale.

 Arrival, Tea, Meet and Greet